dealchre/dealchre.github.io/_posts/2023-05-30-welcome-to-jekyll.markdown

 In upcoming semesters, we're diving deep into subjects that affect us all:

-Extreme Weather & Health: Get involved in our study on extreme weather events, environmental pollution, and how they impact local human health inclusing Cancer incidences.
+Extreme Weather & Health: Get involved in our study on extreme weather events, environmental pollution, and how they impact local human health including Cancer incidences.
 Your insights can make a real difference in protecting our communities.

  Sun, Heat Safety & More: Ever wondered about the best practices for avoiding heat strokes and the importance of sunscreen application?
 We're delving into knowledge and practices that matter.